Tips for Fooling Public Land Turkeys

 There are two definitions of longbeard and it might take both to describe the longbeard turkey.

 This tactic is determined by the location of the other hunters.
-If they are setup and calling between you and the gobbler then sit tight and don’t call.
+If they are set up and calling between you and the gobbler then sit tight and don’t call.
 Many times you are at an advantage, especially with public land gobblers, when the turkey hears some hens beyond your location and feels less cautious as it makes its way past you on his way to the distant calls.
-However, when there are 3 or 4 other turkey hunters in the area you never know what might happen and usually it the opposite of what you think.
+However, when there are 3 or 4 other turkey hunters in the area you never know what might happen, and usually it is the opposite of what you think.